sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 * When you are working on a commitment you made to someone else, be upfront about how far you are willing to go to achieve it.
     * People might still be disappointed you back out, but since you acted with honesty and integrity, no blame should be attributed to you.

-Rather than only focussing on tracking progress, it is wise to also keep tabs on the cost it is inducing into your life or organisation.
+Rather than only focussing on tracking progress, it is wise to also keep tabs on the cost it is inducing into your life or organization.
 This is important if you want to evaluate the ROI of an approach.
 If you notice you are sacrificing too much of what is dear to you: stop striving to reach that particular goal.
 In order to better cope with the disappointment of "needing to give up", it helps to see most endeavours as experiments rather than "do-or-die" type of deals.